 7. Please divide long posts into paragraphs, and please skip a line between each paragraph.
 This will make your posts MUCH easier to read.
 A giant, unbroken wall of text is a horrible thing to be confronted with, and it's a sure way to send lots of people running to the next post to avoid reading yours.

-8. Please do not under any circumstances post inline links to photos hosted on someone else's website without obtaining their permission first.
+8. Please do not under any circumstances post inline links to photos hosted on someone else's personal website without obtaining their permission first.
 This is EXTREMELY rude and involves stealing someone else's hosting bandwidth.
 An acceptable alternative would be to post a link to the URL of the page on their website which contains the photo.

 9. Where possible, please post LINKS to articles in newspapers, etc. rather than copying and pasting the actual text.
 BRIEF quotes from articles are OK, as long as they are included as an addendum to your own commentary.
 In any case, you MUST include the source of the article.

 10. Please do not use any current trademarks as your avatar.
 There are potential legal issues surrounding this, and any such avatars will be removed.

 11. Please use correct spelling, grammar, and punctuation.
 Avoid annoying internet shorthand and jargon that some people might not understand.
 Word censors are in place to combat profanity and stupid "text-speak" acronyms.
 Undecipherable posts are subject to editing or deletion.

 12. If you post commercial, marketing, or promotional materials (current coupon offers, etc.), your post will be DELETED WITHOUT COMMENT and you will be BANNED WITHOUT WARNING OR FURTHER DISCUSSION.

 The focus of this board is supermarket HISTORY and ARCHITECTURE (in historical perspective), specifically that of chain supermarkets in the US and Canada, and that's what the bulk of the forum areas cover.